bparanj/crystal/programming/rails/richard-notes.md

 1. **Quality Code**: Adherence to coding standards and high-quality code are key.
 2. **Well-Tested**: PRs usually include thorough tests for new features or bug fixes.
 3. **Documentation**: Good PRs often update or add necessary documentation.
-4. **Community Agreement**: Changes typically align with the broader Rails community's needs and opinions.
+4. **Community Agreement**: Changes  align with the broader Rails community's needs and opinions.
 5. **Issue Relevance**: PRs often address open issues or widely acknowledged enhancements.
 6. **Maintainer Approval**: Core team reviews and agrees with the changes.